 Shaded areas are stated in metric equivalents.

-IMPORTANT: Steam dryers must be provided with a clean, dry, regulated 80 PSI(+/-10 PSI) air supply.
+IMPORTANT: Gas dryers and Steam dryers must be provided with a clean, dry, regulated 80 PSI(+/-10 PSI) air supply.

 NOTE: ADC RESERVES THE RIGHT TO MAKE CHANGES IN SPECIFICATIONS AT ANY TIME, WITHOUT NOTICE or OBLIGATION.